 Dental CrownsRestorations for damaged and missing teeth

-Dental crowns also referred to as “dental caps” offer a solution for teeth that are too badly damaged to be corrected with tooth-colored fillings or veneers.
+Dental crowns, also called “dental caps,” offer a solution for teeth that are too badly damaged to be corrected with tooth-colored fillings or veneers.
 They are used to cap or completely cover a tooth that is being restored.
 The dental crown is attached to the prepared natural tooth or a dental implant.
 Crowns can restore both strength and beauty to natural teeth.

 Types of Dental Crowns